 An independent study arrangement, designed primarily for students with a background in history.
 The course of study will be arranged on a tutorial basis with weekly meetings between the instructor and student.
 The course subject matter will vary according to individual interest.
 Pre-requisite: consent of Department Chair.

 400. Seminar in History (3)

 Seminars in the history department are rigorous exercises is critical reading, with a substantial research and writing component.
 Recent seminars have dealt with the following topics: The American Civil War, The Holocaust, WWII.

 425. Methods in Teaching History (3)

-This course is designed for the secondary education major and introduces students to the history of Social Studies education and various teaching techniques for the middle and high school classroom.
+This course is designed for the secondary education major and introduces students to the history of Social Studies education and various teaching techniques for the high school classroom.